thorn-lab/coronavirus_structural_task_force/pdb/rna_polymerase-nsp7-nsp8/SARS-CoV-2/7b3d/README.md

 ## Description

 Electron microscopy structure of elongating SARS-CoV-2 RNA-dependent RNA polymerase (Rdrp) with AMP at position -4 (structure 3).
 Structure of elongating SARS-CoV-2 RNA-dependent RNA polymerase with AMP at position -4 (structure 3).
 Cryo-electron microscopy is used to establish the molecular mechanism of remdesivir-induced RdRp stalling.
+EM structure of SARS-CoV-2 RNA dependent RNA polymerase with AMP at position -4.
+Hetero pentamer, five macromolecules with one chain each.
+This structure together with 7b3c and 7b3b is part of a study to analyse the mechanism of the drug Remdesivir.

 ## Basefolder